-Storing wine for both the short and long term can have a significant impact on the flavor and aroma of the wine when eventually pop the cork.
-No wine is created equal, but there are some general rules to adhere to when it comes to wine storage temperature for both red, white, sparking and dessert wine.
+Storing wine for both the short and long term can have a significant impact on the flavor and aroma of the wine when you eventually pop the cork.
+No wine is created equal, but there are some general rules to adhere to when it comes to wine storage temperature for both red, white, sparkling and dessert wine.

 What’s the Best Wine Storage Temperature?

 If you’re expecting one magical number to solve your wine storage temperature issues, industry professionals will argue that it’s not as black and white as one might hope.
 Generally, it is advisable to keep wine stored at temperatures between 45 and 60 degrees Fahrenheit.
 This article is geared towards consumers looking to drink wines within a few years of purchase.

 In the broad scheme of things, few wines require lengthy aging to achieve full development.
 Bordeaux blends, Barolos, and Nebbiolo-based reds are a few examples of anomalies.
 The vast majority of wines, however, can certainly benefit from proper storing techniques to preserve and in some cases enhance them in the short term.

 Before we get into optimal temperatures broken down by wine style, the following general storage techniques must be always be employed to best preserve your wine collection.

 Optimal Wine Storage Techniques

 Keep your wines cool and avoid any temperature fluctuation.

 Wines stored in relatively warm environments will deteriorate in aromatic and flavor quality more quickly.
 Any temperatures over 75 degrees Fahrenheit can significantly shorten the life span of a wine regardless of style.
 At a minimum, aim to store your wines at temperatures below 60 degrees with as little temperature variation within storage as possible.